Hear it from homeowners...

-These low voltage shower systems can also be used to saunas, spas or tub surrounds and generally come in smaller sized rolls to allow for a more precise coverage.
+These low voltage shower systems can also be added to saunas, spas or tub surrounds and generally come in smaller sized rolls to allow for a more precise coverage.

-Towel warmers are great for heating your cold towel so that it's nice and warm when you get out of the shower, but they also have a more practical use in that they dry your towels at a much quicker than they would normally dry at too.
+Towel warmers are great for heating your cold towel so that it's nice and warm when you get out of the shower, but they also have a more practical use in that they dry your towels much quicker than they would normally air dry.

 Towel Warmers, as is the case with floor heating systems, are available to purchase using either water heating (hydronic) solutions or electric heating solutions.
 The installation process for the hydronic towel racks should be fairly straight forward as they can be installed into your existing hot water heating system.
 For towel warmers running off electricity there are two main options, simply plugging in into your nearest electrical outlet or by 'Hardwiring' it.
-If you wish to hardwire it, meaning physically wiring it to your home's main electric wiring, we recommend having a certified electrician do the job, if you do wish to try it yourself we strongly suggest that you consult your state's electrical code beforehand.
-Towel warmers such as the one to the left (Portofino) will set you back around $800 however be prepared to pay several thousand for top of the range models.
+If you wish to hardwire it, meaning physically wiring it to your home's main electric wiring, we recommend having a certified electrician do the job.
+If you do wish to try it yourself, we strongly suggest that you consult your state's electrical code beforehand.
+Towel warmers such as the one to the left (Riviera) will cost around $500 - $550, however be prepared to pay several thousand for top of the range models.

 Mirror defoggers can be useful regardless of age or gender, every man knows the frustration of attempting to shave in a steamed up mirror and every woman knows the impracticalities of trying to apply her makeup in front of one.
 Electric mirror defoggers are the perfect solution for both problems, they're easy to install, come in a multitude of shapes and sizes, and are relatively inexpensive.

-Most mirror defoggers are thin layers of sheeting that can be attached to the back of your mirror, from there you can either plug it in to your nearest electrical outlet or wire it into your house mains, perhaps using a lightswitch to operate.
+Most mirror defoggers are thin layers of sheeting that can be attached to the back of your mirror.
+From there you can either plug it in to your nearest electrical outlet or wire it into your main electric wiring, perhaps using a light switch to operate.
 Most mirror defoggers retail at under $100.
 View a selection here.